paldhous/ucsc/2019/investigative-policy/md/ethics.md

 7. A medical reporter working for a local paper is searching on the Internet for a story about the mental health of high school students, and stumbles across hundreds of confidential student psychological reports that have been uploaded by a local school psychologist, presumably without realizing that they would be visible to a search engine.
 The reports contain the names and birth dates of individual students; some detail suicide attempts, admissions of drug abuse and other sensitive personal information.

-8. A reporter who has written on claims that cellphones can cause brain cancer and other health problems is asked to serve on a committee that will advise a national government on this issue.
+8. A journalist who has edited a series of articles on claims that cellphones can cause brain cancer and other health problems is asked to serve on a committee that will advise a national government on this issue.

-9. If we get time: What are the ethical issues involved in [this project](https://io9.gizmodo.com/i-fooled-millions-into-thinking-chocolate-helps-weight-1707251800)?
+9. What are the ethical issues involved in [this project](https://io9.gizmodo.com/i-fooled-millions-into-thinking-chocolate-helps-weight-1707251800)?

 ### Resources